Teaching assignments (University of Thessaly)

-In my post at the University of Graz, I now teach Introduction to Communicative Language Teaching, an introductory course for future language educators.
-The course, which is officially designated a ‘pre-seminar’ (Pro-Seminar), consists of 13 weekly two-hour sessions, and aims to provide students with an overview of current teaching methods.
+This is an introductory course for future language educators, enrolled in the ongoing teacher preparation BA programme.
+The course, which is officially designated a ‘pre-seminar’ (Proseminar), consists of 13 weekly two-hour sessions, and aims to provide students with an overview of current teaching methods.
 Individual sessions focus on topics such as teacher roles, learner characteristics, the four skills (listening, speaking, reading and writing) and assessment.
 Further information can be found in the course syllabus.

 Introduction to Foreign Language Didactics